e-pet/e-pet.github.io/_posts/2022-06-06-separation-sufficiency.md

 This sounds like a real bummer, so let us try to understand why it is that the two conditions are incompatible.

 ### Incompatibility of separation and sufficiency
-**Most of the following discussion is very closely based on Kleinberg et al. 2016.
-I take no credit whatsoever for the ideas presented below.**
+*This section is very closely based on Kleinberg et al. 2016.
+I take no credit whatsoever for the ideas presented below.*

 Given a group-wise calibrated risk score, we find the average risk score in group $i$ to be